RichardHerz/example-controls/README.md

 Examples of individual controls are shown here so they are easier to inspect and understand than those embedded in a complete simulation.

 See source files of a complete simulation at our reaction-diffusion project here at github.

+These examples are live on the web at the [link] (https://richardherz.github.io/example-controls/ "github.io link") for this project.